T0shik/Tricking-Royal/README.md

 1. After setting up the prerequisites, `git clone` or `fork` this repository.
 2. Set the `DefaultConnection` connection string in the `appsettings.json` file, to connect to your database in the following projects: `IdentityServer` `Battles.Cdn` `Battles.Api`.
 Example (replace `<param>`): `"Data Source=<Server>;Database=<DatabaseName>;Integrated Security=True;TrustServerCertificate=True;ApplicationIntent=ReadWrite;MultiSubnetFailover=False"`.
 If you are using the MSSQL server you might need to setup database access permissions.
 3. Create the database using the `entity framework core` `Update Database` command located in `./TrickingRoyal/src/TrickingRoyal.Database/ef-migration-scripts.txt` file.
 Example: `dotnet ef database update -c AppDbContext -s ../IdentityServer`
+4. Place the `FFMPEG` executables in the `Battles.Cdn` project in a `ffmpeg` folder (create the folder if not there).
+If you would like a different file path for the executables change the `VideoEditingExecutables` variable in `appsettings.json`.

 You can verify that the connection is successful by checking if the tables are populated in the database.